Why don’t you try? : Find time to exercise

 Have a look at 10 Today.
 They have a series of 10 minute audio and video routines designed to easily fit into your day, and they have been specially designed to be suitable for older people as well, so you and your loved one can get involved together.

-Here’s a tip for you to try this week :
+Here’s a few tips for you to try this week :

 You can visit the Bridgit Shop at anytime to find our what products and services can support you.